sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 });
 ```

-For this particular visualization, there is little point in zooming or panning the map.
-When we create the map object, we can include additional options to disable those interactions.
+For this particular visualization, there is little point in zooming or panning the map, so we can include additional options to disable those interactions.
 Setting both the minimum zoom level (line 5) and the maximum zoom level (line 6) to be equal to the initial zoom level disables zooming.
 We'll also disable the on-screen map controls for zooming in line 8.
 The other zoom controls are likewise disabled (lines 9 through 12).
 For panning, we disable dragging the map (line 7) and keyboard arrow keys (line 13).
 We also specify the latitude/longitude bounds for the map (line 3).

 ``` {.javascript .numberLines}```
 var map = L.map('map',{